 Because the market share of WordPress is so high, the software is, of course, interesting for hackers and a large target.
-Rarely will you or your website be personally attacked.
+You or your website will rarely be personally attacked.
 However, there are several "bots" on the net that only search out WordPress installations and automatically test common security holes.
 So you should take care to keep your WordPress up to date and secure.
-Many hosters, including RAIDBOXES, offer relevant security features and services.
+Many hosts, including RAIDBOXES, offer relevant security features and services.
 In this way you don't have to worry about updating your plugins, themes, or the WordPress core software and you can concentrate on your own content.

 - Getting help is fast due to widespread use of WordPress

 - Freely expandable thanks to both free and self-programmed plugins.

 - Customizable with free and self-programmed themes